 After police liaison officers failed to get an agreement to allow removal of the blockade, officers very politely ask blockaders to stand back, watch the footage.

-In the next segment from the same video, once again you see Sabrina Dennis yelling and screaming as if this blockade belonged to her.
+In the next segment from the same video, once again you see Sabina Dennis yelling and screaming as if this blockade belonged to her.
 Meanwhile police politely continue to work on the gate.
 You see locals asking police to stop, not yelling, but asking.
-Sabrina Dennis is the one in the striped fur coat.
+Sabina Dennis is the one in the striped fur coat.

 From another camera inside the blockade that show the normal procedure of attesting a person who resists arrest.
 The complete ordeal was over in a few minutes, those trying to stop police were taken to the ground and handcuffed.